Triangular prism: In the construction of polyhedra

-A truncated triangular prism is a triangular prism constructed by truncating its part at an oblique angle.
-As a result, the two bases are not parallel, and every height has a different edge length.
-If the edges connecting bases are perpendicular to one of its bases, the prism is called a truncated right triangular prism.
+One can cut the part of a triangular prism at an oblique angle.
+The result has two bases that are not parallel, such that every distance between those bases has a different edge length.
+If the edges connecting bases are perpendicular to one of its bases, this prism can have a version of a right triangular prism.
 Given that A is the area of the triangular prism's base, and the three heights h_{1}, h_{2}, and h_{3}, its volume can be determined in the following formula: